JBEI/edd/docker_services/README.md

 checked in to source-control, and which contains customizations specific to each deployment.
 By default, the `docker-compose` command will read both of these files, then merge the results producing the final configuration.
 More information on customizing configuration is contained in comments in the example file, `docker-compose.override.yml-example`.
+To validate the files and view the merged results, run `docker-compose config`.

 ## Configuration Files and Generator Scripts